Mwaisaks/Blog-Platform/README.md

 1. Create response and request dtos.
 2. Create endpoints in the controller
 3. a service interface containing the methods
-4. an implementation of the interface; implements the Authentication Manager
+4. an implementation of the interface; implements the Authentication

+**Creating other Endpoints**
+* Create the dtos, and get the variables included, integrate lombok where needed
+*